turksmathstuff/turksmathstuff.github.io/mathanalysis.md

 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiaHpNVXZzWkg1dU0/edit?usp=sharing) to the Problem Sets for these notes.

 ## Notes 05
 Periodic functions, graphing all of the trig functions (with all of the transformations), equations from graphs, equations from tables of data.
-Here's a link to a GeoGebra file that illustrates how the Unit Circle relates to the graphs of sine and cosine.
+[Here's a link to a GeoGebra sketch](https://www.geogebra.org/classic/qxqsxzwk) that illustrates how the Unit Circle relates to the graphs of sine and cosine.

 * [Here's a link](https://docs.google.com/open?id=0B11F_FpivrRiMDhhY2FkYjEtNzRkYy00NmNjLWJjMTQtOGNkMDhkOWNhZjI5) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiziCVyHtaTqXS9OjerMJL52) to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!